Michael-Holmes-SDE/BingoDeckCreator/doc/Plan.md

 					if it is the first element in that row print a "|"
-					if the element is a positive number print the element with formatting so there are two blank spaces on the right, then a "|" else if the element is negative
+					if the element is a positive number print the element with center formatting in 5 spaces and then a "|" else if the element is negative
 						print "FREE!|"
 					if it is the last element in that row